Utah LLC Annual Report (2025 Guide)

 What is an Annual Report for an LLC?

-The Utah Annual Report is a filing that keeps your LLC’s contact information up to date with the Utah Division of Corporations.
+The Annual Report is a business filing that keeps your LLC in Good Standing with the state.

 Note: The Utah Annual Report may also be referred to as the Business Renewal or Annual Renewal.
 We will use these terms interchangeably.